khalid-hussain/shaheen/chap19.md

 among them who send them to the pangs of death.
 Goodbye, Al-Hamra!
 Farewell, Granada!!"

-A little after Isha prayers, Badr bin Mughira was sitting with Bashir Bin Hassan, Mansour Bin Ahmed and some other main commanders in a room of his mountain fort.
+A little after Isha prayers, Badr bin Mughira was sitting with Bashir bin Hassan, Mansour bin Ahmed and some other main commanders in a room of his mountain fort.
 A day before, his army had returned after conducting a successful assault at the border and now the details of a new attack was being finalized.